pragyaai/ndna/_llm/FAQ.md

 Together, these quantities allow us to audit mergers for latent genome compatibility, identifying layers where semantic paths bifurcate, collapse, or align.
 This transforms merging from an empirical gamble into a principled geometric science of conceptual recombination.

-## Why is the latent genome analogy valuable in diagnosing failure modes such as alignment collapse or representational drift?
+✶ **Why is the latent genome analogy valuable in diagnosing failure modes such as alignment collapse or representational drift?**

-Viewing latent representations as a **semantic genome** offers a powerful conceptual and mathematical framework for diagnosing subtle failure modes that evade output-level evaluation.
+➠ Viewing latent representations as a **semantic genome** offers a powerful conceptual and mathematical framework for diagnosing subtle failure modes that evade output-level evaluation.
 Just as biological genomes encode inheritable traits, the latent genome—as mapped by the **nDNA Cartograph**—encodes *epistemic traits* that govern alignment, reasoning structure, and conceptual coherence across depth.

 For example, *alignment collapse* can be detected when the thermodynamic length
 $$\mathcal{L} = \sum_{\ell=1}^{L-1} \bigl\| h_{\ell+1} - h_\ell \bigr\|_2$$